is a self-help website

 The reverse is also possible: Using a transformer, single phase residential power can be converted into certain types of 3-phase.

-Since solar generated power is DC (direct currrent) instead of AC (alternating current) a transformer called an inverter will convert DC solar power into more useful AC power.
+Since solar generated power is DC (direct current) instead of AC (alternating current) a transformer called an inverter will convert DC solar power into more useful AC power.
 Different inverter voltages are available by wiring the transformer differently.

 |DC (direct current)